demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

   }
 ```

-Now we are good except the *following* check.
+Now we are right except the *following* check.
 The last piece that we need to change before implementing this check is updating the *profile.liquid* show either follow or following link based on the `IsFollowing` property.

 ```diff
 <!-- views/user/profile.liquid -->